 For the typical agile development process, it is not needed to generate exhausting reports of each regression test suite execution.
 Automated test plan guarantees that the application works as tests describe but does not verify / validate if the application is good at all.
 As far as this task is concerned, I would recommend minimal effort.
-Slack offers very simple integration via WebHooks, which allows to share data from external sources into Slack.
+Gitlab Slack integration offers very simple integration via WebHooks, which allows to share data from external sources into Slack.

 - Open Slack web interface and go to Apps & Integrations

 - Go to Manage -> Custom integrations -> Incoming WebHooks

 - Add new integration and define channel for notifications, name, optional image

 - Keep the generated WebHook URL for further usage

 Gitlab CI is limited to sharing artifacts only for the passed builds.
 That gives some limitations and requires more custom actions.
 To share artifacts for the failed builds (some tests failed and build was marked as unsuccessful), it is needed to make a workaround.

 - Go to the Manage -> Custom integrations -> Bots

 - Add new bot user, fill the description and keep API token